 A: Employees who are holders of H1-B status, as defined in 20 CFR 655.731, are not subject to furloughs.
 Employees who have changed status to permanent residence are treated the same as U.S. citizens in respect to being subject to furloughs.

 Employees can access their Timesheet, then Payable Time.
 They will have to change the date range as needed.
 Please refer to the Screenshot provided.

-Furlough entered on the timesheet is not immediately sent to the supervisor to approve in the manner of an absence request.
-The timesheets are biweekly and are processed in the same way.
-There is a “Time Admin” process that runs every day at approximately 9, 11, 1, 3, 5, and overnight.
-It takes about an hour to run, and then the hours should be in the “Payable Time Approvals” section of the “Manager Self Service Dashboard” around 10, 12, 2, 4, 6, and first thing in the morning.
+Furlough entered on the timesheet is not immediately sent to the supervisor to approve in the manner as an absence request.
+Furlough entries on the biweekly timesheet are processed with the timesheet.
+There is a “Time Admin” process that runs every day at approximately 6:15am.
+It takes about an hour to run, and then the hours should be in the “Payable Time Approvals” section of the “Manager Self Service Dashboard.”
 They will show as “Non Paid.”
 IMPORTANT: the default dates in the Payable Time Approvals section are for the current biweekly pay period.
 Please change the dates to be for the full month (05/01/2020 to 05/31/2020) to see all requests that need to be approved in time for the monthly payroll.

 Comp time can be used, but NO overtime is allowed.
 The total hours for the week cannot exceed 40, that includes the furlough hours.

 Employees can take 1 day per bi-weekly pay period.
 Please refer to the Payroll Calendar.

 If you are requesting more than 2 days, then please get Supervisor approval, and then HR&D approval (supervisors will forward the request to the CHRO).